 - Students are able to (1) understand the fundamental principles that underpin species distribution and abundance; (2) appreciate timescales and their importance to processes of evolution, environmental change and community dynamics in Australia; (3) understand key processes that sustain ecosystem functions such as cycling of matter and energy, regeneration; (4) appreciate ecological principles as a basis for assessment of future land management and conservation priorities and options; and (5) increase generic skills in scientific writing, scientific oral presentation, the scientific method and dataset processing.

-- Typically this unit is assessed in the following ways: (1) final examination; (2) written assignments; and (3) presentation/debate.
+- Indicative assessments in this unit are as follows: (1) final examination; (2) lab project; and (3) field project.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the final examination component.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.

 - Unit Coordinator(s)

 - Associate Professor Erik Veneklaas and Professor Raphael Didham

 - Unit rules